dborth/snes9xgx/readme.txt

 •˜———–—––-- - —————————––––– ———–—––-- - —————————––––– ———–—––-- - ————————•
 |                                                          UPDATE HISTORY  |
 •˜———–—––-- - —————————––––– ———–—––-- - —————————––––– ———–—––-- - ————————•

+[4.0.8 - July 9, 2009]

+* Faster SMB/USB browsing
+* Last browsed folder is now remembered
+* Fixed controller mapping reset button
+* Fixed no sound on GameCube version
+* Directory names are no longer altered
+* Preferences now only saved on exit
+* Fixed on-screen keyboard glitches
+* SRAM auto-saved on power-off from within a game
+* Prevent 7z lockups, better 7z error messages
+* Increase cheats limit from 30 to 150
+* Cheats no longer effect next game loaded - they are cleared properly

 [4.0.7 - June 30, 2009]